acdcjunior/acdcjunior.github.io/_posts/2017-07-25-when-to-write-unit-tests-integration-or-end-to-end-tests.md

 > *"We have users, we don't need tests!"*

 Indeed.
-Users are a very effective tool in finding bugs.
-But they are also the more stressful and costly one (maybe not the most costly to you, but certainly the most costly to the overall business).
+Users are a very effective tool to find bugs.
+But they are also the more stressful and costly one (users finding bugs may not be the most costly alternative to you, but certainly it is the most costly to the overall business).

+# You won't miss tests if you...

+In other words, you won't miss tests if you:
+- are used to having bugs more often than not
+- don't refactor a lot
+- don't mind tons of manual testing (and back and forth develop-wait-deploy-try cycles)

+Another way of looking at this is asking who will miss tests, and when.

+# Who misses tests?

 Only those who:
 - really don't like bugs
-  - want to have more accurate estimates, because with bugs lying around, you never kwnow
+  - ...and want to have more accurate estimates, because with bugs lying around, you never kwnow
 - don't like rework
   - again, rework kills estimates (and is very boring... and unprofessional)
 - refactor a lot
   - where do you draw the confidence from?
-How will you know that system-wide refactoring won't break some corner-but-important functinality?
+How will you know that system-wide refactoring won't break some corner-but-important functionality?
 - want to speed up delivery
-  - Continuous Delivery is **unthinkable** without a reliable and complete suite of tests
+  - Continuous Delivery is **unthinkable** without a reliable suite of tests

-In other words, you won't miss tests if you:
-- are used to having bugs more often than not
-- don't refactor a lot
-- don't mind tons of manual testing (and back and forth develop-try cicles)
+- need to enable experimentation
+  - learning comes from experimentation.
+New devs won't be able to safely experiment, and learn how the system works, without tests.
+Same goes to business oportunities, many modern practices rely on constant experimentation of features.

 Of course, there are many kinds of testing.
-Manual testing is one of them -- that's actually why some say that you can't escape from testing your apps, the difference is that too many will only resort to manual testing.
+Manual testing is one of them -- that's actually why some say that you can't escape from testing your apps, you will either automate the testing or not.

-# Do you need unit tests? (aka "The Test Pyramid")

-Who likes when tests break?

-When an integration tests fail and you have no idea on how to fix it?

-Repeat after me: not having tests will slow us down; x2.

-# Without automated tests, the project can't grow
+# Without *automated* tests, projects can't grow

-You may have tons of manual tests.
+Ok, you say, you have tons of manual tests.
 Still, a project without automated tests simply can't grow.

-So you develop.
+Why?

+"Growing", in this context, must involve some kind of development.
 Let's call the time spent doing this *developing-time*.
 Similarly, let's call time spent doing manual tests *testing-time*.

-Since you are spending some *developing-time*, the features tend to grow and grow.
+Since you are spending some *developing-time*, the number of features tend to rise.
 If you test them manually, how do you expect to keep up?
-You will require more and more *testing-time* (or you will suppose that some parts don't require testing because you allegedly didn' "touch" them - are you sure? -... and bugs will lurk around).
+As the time goes by, you will require more and more *testing-time* (or, alternatively, you will suppose that some parts don't require testing because you allegedly didn't "touch" them... and bugs will lurk around).

-So, like this, eventually, you will come to a halt.
+So, like this, eventually, your project will come to a halt.

 > [this post is a work in progress!]